Far Longer than Forever

-"Far Longer than Forever" is the theme song from the animated movie The Swan Princess, written by Lex de Azevedo, David Zippel and composed by Lex de Azevedo.
+"Far Longer than Forever" is the theme song from the animated movie The Swan Princess.
+The song was written by composer Lex de Azevedo and lyricist David Zippel, with production by Robbie Buchanan.
 The song is performed by Regina Belle and Jeffrey Osborne.

-It was nominated for a Golden Globe in 1995 for Best Original Song, but lost to "Can You Feel The Love Tonight" by Elton John and Tim Rice from The Lion King.
+It was nominated for a Golden Globe in 1995 for Best Original Song, but lost to "Can You Feel The Love Tonight" by Elton John and Tim Rice from Disney's The Lion King.

 Production

 The Dreams Come True song "Eternity" was used as the B-side for this song.